-Social learning can bring significant improvements to the bottom line.
-The reason is that social learning avenues are largely free, whereas formal learning avenues (e.g. instructor-led training) are generally expensive.
+Social learning can bring significant improvements to the bottom line of your hospitality business.
+The reason is that social learning avenues are largely free, whereas formal learning avenues (e.g. instructor-led training) are generally

-Can Workplace L&D Take the Next Step?
+Can Hong Kong Hospitality L&D Take the Next Step?

 In the next chapter, you'll read about the gains being made by those who have successfully procured and implemented learning management systems.
 These early adopters are gaining from savvy implementation of best-practice technology.
-HR and L&D practitioners prepared to learn about and understand these technologies will help their organisation position itself for the future.
+HR and L&D practitioners prepared to learn about and understand these technologies will help their hospitality organisation position itself for the future.